web-platform-dx/baseline-browser-mapping/README.md

 ]
 ```

+For browser versions in `@mdn/browser-compat-data` that were released before Baseline can be defined, i.e. Baseline 2015, the `year` property is always the string: `"pre_baseline"`.

 ### Understanding which browsers support Newly available features

 You may want to understand which recent browser versions support all Newly available features.
 You can replace the `wa_compatible` property with a `supports` property using the `useSupport` option: